 • Undergraduate dissertation prize, Department of American Studies, University of Hull, 1992

-Project: The many legacies of Dr James Marion Sims
+Project: Histories and Legacies of Dr James Marion Sims